AaltoSciComp/scicomp-docs/news/coderefinery.rst

 Install the required packages this way.
 If you are primary user, you will be asked to enter your own password::

-  pkcon install bash git git-gui gitk git-cola meld gfortran gcc g++ build-essential cmake sphinx-doc python-pytest python-pep8 python-cffi
+  pkcon install bash git git-gui gitk git-cola meld gfortran gcc g++ build-essential snakemake sphinx-doc python3-pytest python3-pep8

+For Python, we strongly recommend using Anaconda to get the latest versions of software and to have things set up mostly automatically.

+You should install Anaconda to your home directory like normal (this is the best way to get the latest versions of the Python packages).
+If your
-You can install Anaconda to your home directory like normal.
-If your default shell is ``zsh`` (this is the Aalto default, unless you changed it yourself), then Anaconda won't be automatically put into the path.
+default shell is ``zsh`` (this is the Aalto default, unless you changed it yourself), then Anaconda won't be automatically put into the path.
 Either: copy the relevant lines from ``.bashrc`` to ``.zshrc`` (you may have to make this file), or just start ``bash`` before starting the Anaconda programs.

+Jupyter: use via Anaconda.

 PyCharm: the "snap package" installer requires root, which most people don't have.
 Instead, download the standalone community file